LuceStudio/tacofancy/base_layers/baja_coke_batter.md

 * 1/2 c flour
 * 1/4 c baking powder
 * 1 egg
-* 1/2 c beer (Tecate!)
+* 1/2 c Coke
 * 1 tsp salt
 * 1 tsp chili powder (paprika, salt, garlic salt)
 * 2 tsp parsley

 Beat the eggs and fold all batter ingredients until smooth.
-Add flour to make it thicker or add beer to make it thinner.
+Add flour to make it thicker or add coke to make it thinner.
 If you have time let the batter chill for a couple hours.

 Fish